open-horizon/open-horizon.github.io/docs/release/docs/index.md

   </a>
 </p>
 <p align="center">
-  This repository is dedicated to releasing Open Horizon components and tracking their versions across repositories.
+  The [repository](https://github.com/open-horizon/open-horizon-release) is dedicated to releasing Open Horizon components and tracking their versions across repositories.
 </p>
 </div>